Black Hispanic and Latino Americans: Civil rights

 In Latin America, Black Hispanics have historically had similar discrimination issues as African Americans in the US, including Cuba, where racial discrimination against Afro-Cubans continues to be a major Human Rights issue for the Cuban government, even resulting in riots in Central Havana, a mostly black neighborhood in the capital.
-In Mexico, racism against black Mexicans has been also an often ignored issue, and it wasn't until 2020 that an option appeared on the national census allowing black Mexicans to self-identify, even though polls had showed that about 1.4 million Mexicans identify as black.
+In Mexico, racism against black Mexicans has been also an often ignored issue, and it wasn't until 2020 that an option appeared on the national census allowing black Mexicans to self-identify, even though polls had shown that about 2.5 million Mexicans identify as black.
 Racism in Puerto Rico has also been well-documented, and according to Black Perspectives, "in Puerto Rico, much like in the rest of Latin America, anti-Black racism is embedded in the very denial of its existence by the state and society."
+Yet despite issues of Anti-Blackness within the Puerto Rican community there is also a large sense of cultural syncretism, and shared experience between the Puerto Rican community and African American community.
+An example of this would be the Puerto Rican Young Lords movement which started in Chicago and was heavily influenced by the Black Panther Party, out of a need for representation of inner city Puerto Rican/Latino communities.
+The two groups often collaborated, forming the “Rainbow Coalition” in order to campaign for civil rights such as proper sanitation, Lead paint detection, free meals for children, and health care services in black, and brown communities across the United States.
 Brazil's racism towards its near majority Afro-Brazilian population also has a long, well-documented history, as well as its "whitening ideology" of the 1930s, when the government encouraged European migration to successfully shift the country's racial make-up to a white majority.
 In Honduras, racism against Afro-Hondurans has also received international attention as the country struggles with discrimination issues.
 Racism in Argentina, which has a 97 percent white population, is also well-documented and "persists against indigenous peoples, immigrants, Afro-Argentines, mestizo Argentines, Jews and Arabs."
 Even in countries with majority black Hispanic populations, such as the Dominican Republic, the case of racism against "darker" skinned Dominicans and neighboring Haitians is an issue.